softwaremill/kuberenetes-fundamentals/docs/Minikube.md

 ## Docker handling

-There is a possibility to treat local docker repository as a minikube repository i.e. set docker environmental variables by running `eval $(minikube docker-env)`
+There is a possibility to treat minikube as a local docker machine i.e. set docker environmental variables by running `eval $(minikube docker-env)`

 ## Exercise